c-p-war/C867/README.md

 ### **D.  For the Student class, do the following:**

-1. Create the class Student  in the files student.h and student.cpp, which includes each of the following variables:
+1. Create the class Student  in the files student.h and student.c, which includes each of the following variables:

 -  student ID